Top 7 Venture Capital Firms Investing in Electric Vehicle Startups

 Pre-seed and Seed VC Firms in Electric Vehicle

-Pre-seed and seed funding is the earliest capital you'll raise, typically used to validate your idea, build a minimum viable product, and make your first key hires.
-For founders in the EV or clean energy space, firms like Powerhouse Ventures and Trucks Venture Capital are two seed venture capital firms that specialize in backing transportation and energy startups from the very beginning.
+Pre-seed and seed funding is the initial capital you'll raise to validate your idea, build a minimum viable product, and make your first key hires.
+Some key seed venture capital firms in this space include Powerhouse Ventures, which backs software-focused clean tech companies, and Trucks Venture Capital, which invests in the future of transportation.

 Early Stage VC Firms in Electric Vehicle